-The inpatient services at the UT Health East Texas Rehabilitation Center are designed to help restore and maintain independence by continuing therapy treatment, and ongoing care.
-Our goal is to prepare you for your return home independently or with minimum help from family members or care providers.
+The outpatient services at the UT Health East Texas Rehabilitation Center are designed to help restore and maintain independence by continuing therapy treatment, and ongoing care after a patient returns home.

-Licensed physical therapist, occupational therapists, and speech therapist evaluate and assess the needs/deficits of each patient and provide an individualized treatment plan to improve your quality of life and functional ability.
+Licensed physical therapists, occupational therapists, and speech therapists evaluate and assess the needs/deficits of each patient and provide an individualized treatment plan to improve your quality of life and functional ability.

 Outpatient rehabilitation locations